 Risks of this operation are small and much less likely to affect you than the risk of doing nothing.
-However, this is a major operation and some people (less than 0.5% or 1 in 200) do not survive the surgery.
-This risk will depend on your other health issues.
+However, this is a major operation and some people (1 in 200 people) do not survive the surgery.
+This risk is dependent on your other health issues.